 Questions and points of engagement for Danny

 How should we think about the spatial precision and accuracy of ADS polygons?

+For mountain pine beetle outbreaks in R6, what region should we focus on and what timeframe?

 Are there nuances to the temporal aspects of ADS data (e.g., surveyed area, data processing lags, seasonality of surveys, etc)

 What are the most common ways that people misuse ADS data (so we can avoid doing so)

+Is there an accepted protocol for estimating mortality in terms of area and severity?
+FIA has their estimation tools and Landsat disturbance often involves summing pixels.

 Is our assumption that fir mortality is harder to detect than e.g., pine beetle mortality correct?
 Do those case studies really represent the “end members” of that spectrum?

 Figure 1 (previous page).
 Conceptual workflow diagram for data integration.
 Diagram shows the workflow combining primary data sources (blue rectangles; ADS, Landsat, FIA) to generate modeled data (blue ellipses; composite mortality, GNN forest attributes), which are either directly combined or used to train a model (yellow polygon) to generate end products (green ovals; spatial mortality estimates, retrospective vulnerability, future vulnerability).
 Red dashed lines roughly delineate processing/analysis steps, with initials assigning primary responsibility.
+Portions of the workflow are labelled by the team leads for each: DB = David Bell, DP = Donny Perret, HZ = Harold Zald.